nchatharoo/nchatharoo.github.io/_posts/2021-08-04-Concurrency.md

 ## Part 1 : Grand Central Dispatch (GCD)

-When starting developing, did you think of performance and/or responsiveness for your app ?
-It's not easy, because there is a lot of way to improve your app.
-One of it is *Concurrency*.

 Concurrency on iOS is a large topic, today let's focus on Grand Central Dispatch (GCD).

 GCD is Apple’s implementation of C’s **libdispatch** library, it allow us to write multi-threaded code without manually creating the threads themselves.
 We do not need to worry about managing them, because